Poop Eating – Coprophagia

-As mentioned, one common reason dogs eat poop is that poop eating is a naturally evolved behavior.
+As mentioned, one common reason dogs eat poop is that poop-eating is a naturally evolved behavior.
 But first, I want to clarify what “natural” means in this context.

 With regards to poop-eating dogs, “natural” means behaviors that a dog will perform without any intervention from a person (or otherwise).
 It can be learned, genetic, or a combination of both.

-Behaviors like dog barking, jumping, and humping/mounting, are all self-reinforcing, rewarding intrinsic behaviors, similar to coprophagia.
+Behaviors like a dog barking, jumping, and humping/mounting, are all self-reinforcing, rewarding intrinsic behaviors, similar to coprophagia.
 Dog poop eating is a behavior that is intrinsically reinforced because it may feel, smell and/or taste good to a dog, is genetically hardwired and therefore difficult/impossible to stop completely without management.

 Clearly, just because a behavior is natural doesn’t mean we want to reinforce, condone or prefer a dog to eat poop.

 Some dog behaviors we don’t allow because of health or ethical reasons.
 Other dog behaviors we find repugnant– like poop eating–though it wouldn’t necessarily harm a dog.

 For the record, besides poop eating, dogs perform many behaviors that may be natural that we don’t find nice or approve of such as:

 – Incest.
 Yup, your dog would hump a sibling or parent.
 No shame.

 – Eat deadly chemicals such as brake fluid